Children and family

 - not entitled to continue to receive their research-related scholarship during long periods of sickness – past six weeks, the school and the DFG or other resp. funding agencies need to be informed,

-- (usually) not entitled to paid maternal protection leaves (Mutterschutz) of 6 weeks before birth and 8 weeks after birth, though at M&B we have always made funding available for these 3.5 months, and some funding agencies now have begun to grant this period as a paid break,
+- (usually) not entitled to paid maternal protection leaves (Mutterschutz) of 6 weeks before birth and 8 weeks after birth, though some funding agencies now have begun to grant this period as a paid break with no research obligations,

-The reason for this non-entitlement is that paid holidays and the right to government-funded sickness payments, parental leave, more comprehensive payments during parental leave, and child support are state-subsidized benefits that are linked to the employment and tax payments of the person in question.
+The reason for this general non-entitlement to state-funded payments is that paid holidays and the right to government-funded sickness payments, parental leave, more comprehensive payments during parental leave, and child support are state-subsidized benefits that are linked to the previous employment and tax payments of the person in question.
 These benefits, therefore, do not apply to people who neither pay taxes nor make any other contribution into the public purse.

 So why scholarships?